Reachability

 Analyzing the reachability for a large set of vulnerability findings for a software is important.

-By focusing on reachable vulnerabilities only -the ones that exist within the code usage path of S- we focus on the vulnerabilities that can pose an actual risk.
+By focusing on reachable vulnerabilities only, the ones that exist within the code usage path of S, we focus on the vulnerabilities that can pose an actual risk.
 By doing so, we disregard the ones that, while present, may never be executed.

-And this means not only tracing direct calls to the vulnerable function, but also indirect or transitive calls.
+This means not only tracing direct calls to the vulnerable function, but also indirect or transitive calls.

 Values for Reachability